markaguiar/markaguiar.github.io/citation/welfare_losses.md

 #### Abstract

 This paper studies the losses to the citizenry when the private agents discount the future at different rates from their government.
 In the presence of such a disagreement, the private sector may prefer an environment in which the government is in financial autarky.
 Using a sequence of sovereign debt models, the paper quantifies the potential welfare losses that citizens suffer from the government's access to international bond markets.
-While the environment is not necessarily comprehensive, the analysis provides a counterweight to proposals that are designed to ease market access for sovereign borrowers.BibTeX Cite
+While the environment is not necessarily comprehensive, the analysis provides a counterweight to proposals that are designed to ease market access for sovereign borrowers.

+BibTeX Cite:

 	@article{AGAMFO2020,
 		title = {On the Welfare Losses from External Sovereign Borrowing},